auwsmit/baddoggo/README.markdown

 Determines whether the line number, sign column, and fold column are rendered darker than the normal background, or the same.

-    " Make the gutters darker than the background. let g:badwolf_darkgutter = 1
+    " Make the gutters the same color as the background. let g:badwolf_lessdarkgutter = 1

-Default: `0` (off, gutters are the same as the background)
+Default: `0` (off, gutters are darker than the background)
+ ### g:badwolf\_folded

+Determines the background color of folded lines.

+Can be set to `0`, `1`, or `2`

+    " Make folded lines darker than the background. let g:badwolf_folded = 0

+    " Make folded lines the same color as the background. let g:badwolf_folded = 1

+    " Make folded lines lighter than the background. let g:badwolf_folded = 2

+    " Make folded lines much lighter than the background. let g:badwolf_folded = 3

+Default: `1` (same color as the background)

 ### g:badwolf\_tabline